jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 may look to the vision of the Baha'i Administrative Order.

-As Baha'is, we belief the Baha'i model of governance can contribute many positive elements for discussion.
-While democratic in operation, it presents several unusual features that distinguish it markedly from normal democratic structures.
-Many of these ideals are not new, but instead reflect some of the ideals of other thinkers of democracy in the past.
-Ironically, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US and the other enlightenment thinkers of democracy's early days.
+As Baha'is, we belief the Baha'i model of governance can contribute many positive elements in discussion of governance.
+While democratic in operation, the Baha'i model presents several unusual features that distinguish it markedly from normal democratic structures.
+Many of these ideals are not new, but instead reflect some of the ideal of other thinkers of democracy in the past.
+INdeed, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US and the other enlightenment thinkers of democracy's early days.
 Over time, many were discarded, some for reasons of expedience; others, because they could not work in isolation from other principles.

 It must be acknowledged that there is a very reasonable fear for any government that does not incorporate familiar democratic structures